BrainDynamicsUSYD/nftsim/README.md

 ### Quick start

     make ./bin/neurofield -i Configs/example.conf -o example.output
+    doxygen Doxyfile

+The html files will be place under `Documentation/html`
 ### Setup guide

 **Please check the [NeuroField wiki](https://github.com/BrainDynamicsUSYD/neurofield/wiki) for the setup walkthrough.
 The instructions below are a standalone summary if you do not have internet access.
 More detailed instructions are also included in the PDF documentation**